-Stephanie is 25, and earns $50,000.
-Her salary increases each year with inflation.
+Stephanie is 25, and has a salary of $50,000.
+Her pay increases yearly with inflation.
 If she saves just 10% of her income, and earns an 8% annual return, then at age 55 she will have invested $280,000, but will have accumulated nearly one million dollars!

 The importance of time — The power of compounding returns comes late in the game.
-Had she waited five years to start saving—delaying her start by 16%—her final balance after 25 years would have been reduced by 40% ($565,000 compared to $920,000).
+Waiting just five years to start, would have reduced her final balance by 40% ($565,000 compared to $920,000).

 The importance of the annual rate of return — What if Stephanie had just put her money in the bank, earning 3% per year?
 Her final balance would be $420,000—i.e. decreasing her annual return from 8% to 3% decreases her final balance by more than half!